FuriouZz/blog/content/posts/2024-01-02/index.md

 In my spare time, I love reading articles, writing codes and experimenting new concepts.
 Projects after projects, most of the time, everything falls in forgetting.

 For these reasons, I decided to create a blog.
 I see it as an opportunity to discipline myself into regular writings.
-I want to organise my thought, improve my writing skills and share my projects.
+I want to organize my thought, improve my writing skills and share my projects.

-That being said, let's start this journey with this first article.
+So, let's start this journey with this first article.

 <!-- more -->

 ## What will we talk about?

 Blogging of course!
-More importantly we will talk about how set up a blog and get it running locally.
+More importantly we will talk about how to set up a blog and get it running locally.

 To get there, we are going to use:
-  * [Deno](https://deno.land/) - a Javascript Runtime easy to use and fast to setup
+  * [Deno](https://deno.land/) - a Javascript runtime easy to use and fast to set up
   * [Lume](https://lume.land) - a static site generator for Deno
   * [Simple Blog](https://github.com/lumeland/theme-simple-blog) - a theme for Lume configured for blogging